If you’re heading to Cambodia in 2026, you may be wondering how to to get from Phnom Penh and Siem Reap (and Siem Reap to Phnom Penh).

 Flights from Phnom Penh to Siem Reap

-Cambodia Angkor Air is Cambodia’s national airline, and are back to running twice daily flights from Phnom Penh to Siem Reap, and Siem Reap to Phnom Penh.
+Air Cambodia is Cambodia’s national airline, have rebranded from Cambodia Angkor Air, run twice daily flights from Phnom Penh to Siem Reap, and Siem Reap to Phnom Penh.
 Flights currently cost between $80 and $200 one-way, and are scheduled to take about 50 minutes.
-You cannot currently make a booking on the Cambodia Angkor Air site, but can book through 12go: Phnom Penh to Siem Reap and Siem Reap to Phnom Penh.
+Flying is the fastest way to get between Phnom Penh and Siem Reap, but less reliable than by bus.
+Air Cambodia is known for canceling flights and changing schedules at the last minute, so make sure to keep checking if you have a flight booked.

 Ferries between Phnom Penh and Siem Reap

-Ferries are not currently running due to COVID-19.
-Between July and March ferries run between Phnom Penh and Siem Reap (they usually do not run during the dry season when the water levels are low).
+Between July and March ferries usually run between Phnom Penh and Siem Reap (they usually do not run during the dry season when the water levels are low).
 Most passengers opt for sitting on the top of the boat (so bring sunblock) and watch the countryside go by.
 Travel is best during the wet season when water levels are high.
-The boats are, for the most part, not as safe as what you would find at home, and the company who had life jackets has temporarily ceased operations.
-For that reason, we’re currently not recommending this option.

 Frequently asked questions